-Online video is a great way to build connection with viewers.
+Online video is a great way to build a connection with viewers.
 But don’t just take our word for it.
 The industry publication MarketingWeek says that live streaming “is key to building authenticity.”

 That’s because live streaming has the element of spontaneity that’s often missing from highly-produced online and broadcast content.
 Additionally, it creates FOMO — Fear of Missing Out — in the audience.
 If you don’t see it the first time around, you might have missed it forever.
 (Unless, of course, you’re auto-archiving your live streams.)

-This sense of authenticity can be leveraged for all the different business approaches to OTT video we’ve outlined above.
+This sense of authenticity can be leveraged for all the different business approaches to the OTT video we’ve outlined above.
 Taking people behind-the-scenes, giving them a glimpse of things they don’t normally see—this is just the beginning.
 Authenticity can be further enhanced by making the communication two-way.
 This can be done via the comments section, via integrated chat alongside live streams, or by integrating with social media platforms.

 How to build an OTT video strategy